Short stories from the 1970s

 Last Ghanada illustrated by Protul Chandra Bandyopadhyay before his death in 1974.

-The sketch of Tawl in Ghanadar Bachhai Galpo is very similar to the one in Ghanada Samogro 2
+The sketch of Tawl in Ghanadar Baachhaai Gawlpo is very similar to the one in Ghanada Shawmogro 2

 Artist: Onkarnath Bhattacharya